-Comments may be provided in person at the physical meeting location.
+Comments may be provided in person at the physical meeting locations.
 Comments may be submitted in writing to meetings@sonomacleanpower.org.
 For detailed public comment instructions, please visit this page.
 Please note that live remote public comment will not be taken unless required by Government Code section 54953(f).
 If required, it will be announced by the Chair.
 Members of the public should attend in person or provide written comment to ensure they can provide public comment.

-For written comments, state the agenda item number that you are commenting on and limited to 300 words.
+For written comments, state the agenda item number that you are commenting on and limit to 300 words.
 Written comments received prior to the meeting and/or the agenda item you wish to comment on will be read into the record up to 300 words.
+Written comments may be provided during the meeting.